 PwC Norway aims to recruit, train, develop and retain the best and the brightest staff who share in the firm's strong sense of responsibility for delivering high-quality audit services.
-PwC Norway recruits more than 220 graduates from universities and colleges at home and abroad each year.
+PwC Norway recruits about 300 graduates from universities and colleges at home and abroad each year.